Specialist Re Plastering

 Rectification of Dampness caused by Salt Contamination

 Wall plaster affected by hygroscopic salts must be removed, and the wall re-plastered using a specialist plastering system that does not readily allow any salts within the wall fabric, to migrate to the surface of the new plaster.
-We as members of the Property Care Association issue specific recommendations regarding re-plastering with any report and/or quotation that we submit.
+We as members of the Property Care Association issue specific recommendations regarding re-plastering with any Independent Survey report that we submit.
 It is obviously advisable to follow any such recommendations.